 The purpose of this procedure is to establish a secure connection between the UE and the N3IWF over NWu, which is used to securely exchange the NAS signalling messages between the UE and the AMF via the N3IWF.
 The UE establishes the secure connection by establishing an IKE SA and first child SA to the N3IWF.
 The IKE SA and first child SA, called signalling IPsec SA, are created between the UE and the N3IWF after the IKE_SA_INIT exchange and after the IKE_AUTH exchange (see IETF RFC 7296 [6]).
 The signalling IPsec established is used to transfer NAS signalling traffic.
 Additional child SAs (user plane IPsec SAs) can be established between the UE and the N3IWF to transfer user-plane traffic (see subclause 7.5).

 Upon completion of the N3IWF selection procedure (subclause 7.2) the UE initiates an IKE_SA_INIT exchange as specified in IETF RFC 7296 [6].
-Upon reception of the IKE_SA_INIT exchange the UE shall inform the upper layers that the access stratum connection is established.
+Upon reception of the IKE_SA_INIT response the UE shall inform the upper layers that the access stratum connection is established.

 Upon establishment of the access stratum connection, the UE initiates IKE_AUTH exchange (see IETF RFC 7296 [6]) with EAP-5G encapsulation, as specified in subclause 7.3.2.